danwatt/py-pg-demo/demos/02_login_index/01_setup.md

 CREATE table devices (
     id serial primary key,
-    user_id int NOT NULL REFERENCES users(id) ON DELETE CASCADE, device_type_id int NOT NULL REFERENCES device_types(id) ON DELETE CASCADE, created_at timestamp NOT NULL DEFAULT now()
+    -- TODO: Device ID, though its actually not really that relevant for this demo user_id int NOT NULL REFERENCES users(id) ON DELETE CASCADE, device_type_id int NOT NULL REFERENCES device_types(id) ON DELETE CASCADE, created_at timestamp NOT NULL DEFAULT now()